Become a Member

 Requirements of Membership

 The formal act of becoming a member of the church consists of signing a membership card and being welcomed by a majority of the Board.
 Our Board policies require that you have a conversation with the minister first.
-We recommend that you meet this requirement by taking a Roots class.

 Benefits of Membership